 You can expect some degree of discomfort in your neck, throat, and possibly your shoulders.
 Pain is typically managed with a combination of prescription pain relievers, muscle relaxants, and anti-inflammatory medications.
 Ice packs and careful positioning can also help ease discomfort around the incision site.

-The First Two Weeks After Your ACDF Neck Surgery Procedure
+ACDF Recovery Time: The First 2 Weeks After Surgery

 The first two weeks of recovery are critical for managing pain, limiting strain, and supporting your spine as it begins to heal.
 Dr. Taghva may recommend wearing a cervical collar or soft neck brace during this time.